mvogttech/go-weather-cli/README.md

 The weather forecast originates from weather.gov's public free-to-use API.
 Meaning this software will be free and accessible to anyone.

 **That means there is no extra setup our API key configuration.
-Just install the app and run for your terminal.**
+Just install the app and run from your terminal.**

 ## License